 13. Thousand Springs State Park

-Located in southern Idaho, Thousand Springs State Park is an expansive 2,000-acre nature preservation and public recreation area.
+Thousand Springs State Park is an expansive 2,000-acre nature preservation and public recreation area in southern Idaho.
 The park comprises multiple units, including Ritter Island, Billingsley Creek, Niagara Springs, Crystal Springs, and Malad Gorge – each section offers a unique experience.

 Opened in 2005, this expansive park is home to one of the largest spring regions in the world.
 It offers everything to its visitors, from beautiful waterfalls and gorgeous springs to team water and impressive gorges.
 You can cherish the dramatic scenery of thousands of gallons of flowing water cascading down the cliffs.